MelodieZhang/melodiezhang.github.com/_posts/2016-10-1-copyright.md

 Oh sorry!
 I'm still working on telling a good story about this project >0<

-This page will be ready by September 20, 2018.
+This page will be ready soon.